 Clare has been working as a fully qualified RVN at Ashgrove for the past few years.
 She can often be seen on Reception or nursing.
 When she is not working, she is busy looking after her and Kevin’s two little girl Eva and Zara.

-In her spare time, Paulina loves fiddling with photography, travelling, exploring the countryside and has a passion for coin collecting.
+In her spare time, she loves playing around with photography, camping, travelling, and also has a passion for coin collecting.

 Diane joined us as Group Manager at the beginning of December 2018 from another local veterinary practice where she worked for 14 years as Practice Manager.
 She will be taking care of the accounts and other administrative tasks as well as helping out at our new surgery at Peterculter.